© www.white-coppice.co.uk 2022

 Leaving Withnell Station the line is now in open countryside and descending quickly in a NNE direction.
 This section was a major problem for the builders.
 Several

-streams and rivers in deep valleys had to be crossed and this did cause delays.
+streams and rivers in deep valleys had to be crossed and this caused delays.
 There was a small viaduct crossing the R Roddlesworth but like the viaduct at

 Chorley, this too, was demolished after the line closed.
 Half a mile after leaving Withnell Station a siding ran off to the left and entered Withnell Brickworks.From